foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 #### Head

 * **Fortify Potion Duration:** *Your potions last 50% longer.*
-* **Soul Harvest:** *When a target dies within 50 feet, fill a soul gem.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
+* **Fortify Destruction Cost:** *Your Destruction spells cost 25% less.*

 You can make your potions last even longer with this slot, which is always beneficial.
-Alternatively, you need soul gems in order to keep your staves powered and Soul Harvest is an easy way to keep them filled.
-As a third option, boosting your Stamina Regeneration will keep you from running out while sneaking.
+Stamina Regeneration is vital for sneaking around at length.
+Cheaper spells are more useful to a mage who uses their own Magicka, but if you're finding that your staves are running out of juice too quickly you should consider the third option here.

 #### Chest

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
-* **Fortify Armor Rating:** *Your Armor Rating is increased by 100.*
+* **Fortify Destruction Cost:** *Your Destruction spells cost 25% less.*
-* **Fortify Health Regeneration:** *Your Health Regeneration is increased by 50%.*
+* **Fortify Shout Duration:** *Your Shouts last 50% longer.*

 If you aren't at 75% Magic Resistance this is a great slot for getting caught up.
-Otherwise you can bolster your Armor Rating or Health Regeneration for other forms of survivability.
+Otherwise you can make your damage staves last even longer or give a rare boost to your shouts (as the three recommended would all benefit).

 #### Gloves